Lartsch/FediAct/README.md

 3. Click the "Load unpacked" button and then select the folder of the unpacked extension (should be "FediFollow-Chrome-main").
     + If you have a "Load ZIP" option you can also directly load the downloaded zip file

-> :warning: For reasons unknown to me, Edge showed weird errors after importing & clicking the "issues" link, but the errors made no sense and the extension still worked fine.

 ## Setup
 - Required: Click the extension icon to set your Mastadon instance (like "infosec.exchange")
 - Optional: Set the mode (all sites except those on blacklist (default) / no sites but those on whitelist)